ecmwf/metview-python/docs/api/data_toc.rst

     * - :func:`create_geo_set`
       - Creates a new :class:`Geopoints` set

-    * - :func:`dates`
-      - Returns a list/vector of dates from the given :class:`Geopoints`.

     * - :func:`db_info`
       - Returns a string of the database from the given :class:`Geopoints`.